CIS-3500/Codebase-Parachuting/README.md

 - **Print as you go:**
-  [start with
-  plonk a print staetment wherever]

-  Print statements help wuth:
+  Print statements help with:
-  - Check if a function is running
+  -Check if a function is running.
-  - check control flow
+  -Check the control flow.
-  - ives you an x-ray into variables and parameters, can print whole file strutures and almost any data type with
+  -Provides an X-ray into variables and parameters; it can print entire file structures and almost any data type.

   <br/> When printing there are three main places your output might appear: